jportela/www-joaoportela/blog/2020/05/on-developing.md

 ---
-  title: "On Developing: a Reminder of the Craft"
+title: 'On Developing: a Reminder of the Craft'
-  date: "2020-04-23"
+date: '2020-04-23'
 tags:
   - Life
 ---